camwilhite/camwilhite.github.io/_pages/about.md

   - /about.html
 ---

-Action and cognition are deeply intertwined.
+Movement and cognition are deeply intertwined.
 What does this relationship look like in the brain?

 I'm a neuroscience graduate student at UCSF working with Massimo Scanziani, where I study how the midbrain superior colliculus encodes orienting movements during navigation and how this activity is shaped by ongoing cognitive representations of space.
 My research combines animal behavior, neural recordings, and computational analysis.